Grande Terre (New Caledonia): History

 Until about 37 million years ago, the island was completely submerged under the ocean.

 British explorer James Cook sighted Grande Terre in 1774 and named it "New Caledonia", Caledonia being the Latin name for what is now Scotland.
 The island's mountains reminded him of Scotland.
 Eventually, the name "New Caledonia" became applied to Grande Terre and its surrounding islands.

 It was annexed by the French Empire and became a penal colony in 1853.
 Today, Grande Terre has about 268,000 residents.

 Geography

 The largest settlement on Grande Terre is Nouméa, the capital city of New Caledonia.
-Locals refer to Grand Terre as "Le Caillou", the pebble.
+Locals refer to Grande Terre as "Le Caillou", the pebble.
 The island has a fairly hot and humid climate, though varying as the south-east trade winds bring relatively cool air.
 Surrounding the island and especially to the north-west is the New Caledonian barrier reef.

 The island is located roughly 1,300 km east of Australia.
 Grande Terre is oriented northwest-to-southeast; its area is 16,372 km2.
 It is nearly 400 km in length and 50–70 km wide in most places.
 A mountain range runs the length of the island, with five peaks over 1500 m.
 The highest point is Mont Panié at 1628 m elevation.
 Grande Terre is one of the largest islands in the Pacific Ocean.